tytydraco/yessleep/out/Im_a_security_guard_for_a_museum_and_Ive_awoken_something_ancient.md

 I took my shirt and wrapped it around my severed leg making a tourniquet.
 I had no idea if I would even last by the time EMS got to me.
 I felt myself fading as I went unconscious.

 I’m in the hospital now, writing this.
 I have no idea what that thing was.
 Nurse Mathers said Dillon and two others called the ambulance and police.
 Nurse Mathers told me some men wanted to come speak with me.
 She told me that they were happy to wait until I was comfortable.
 After I have finished uploading this I will talk to the men.
 I have no idea who they are.
-I’m worried what my life will look like from now on being disabled.
-My life is ruined and I blame the Museum.
-I hope those men are coming to pay for this damn hospital bill.
+I’m worried about what my life will look like from now on being disabled.
+I feel like my life is ruined.
+I hope those men are coming to pay for this damn hospital bill because what the fuck was that?
+How could I even explain this whole situation without looking insane?

-Anyways thank you for reading, I will update you all soon.
+Anyways thank you for reading, I will update you all soon on my recovery journey.